LoyolaChicagoBooks/introcs-csharp/rst/forstatements.rst

        sum = sum + i;
     }

-is exactly equivalent to this code simliar to part of :ref:`SumToN <SumToN>`::
+is exactly equivalent to this code similar to part of :ref:`SumToN <SumToN>`::

     i= 2;